AGZain/Thesis-PhD/litreview/talks/one-liners.md

 * Good point: on _modern_ CPUs, one of the most expensive things we can do is a conditional jump.
 My immediate thought is the comperable overhead of multiplying optional values.
 There will be an inlined function call, and something tantamount to 2 null pointer checks added to every operation, but if it's paged in the cache, those should be much quicker than a jump, which can't be optimised by the compiler.
     - [Talk by Douglas Crockford](https://youtu.be/99Zacm7SsWQ?t=44m42s) at NDC 2017

+* > So if my microscope doesn't work, maybe my telescope will work.

+  A [Cute idea](https://youtu.be/O2lZkr-aAqk?t=36m) and comment in reference to the idea that cetegory theory doesn't allow you to define relationships by the internal structore of the objects.
+So, things such as isomorphism must be defined looking outward, not inward, since we treat objects as points with no internal structure.